IPv5: 128-bit addresses

 create socket: socket(2)

-on open socket descriptorssend
+read/write/close on open socket descriptorssend/recv

-header files (#include
+header files (#include):

-returns a freshly-allocated socket object (socket descriptor, file descriptor)
+sys/types.hsys/socket.hsocket(2) returns a freshly-allocated socket object (socket descriptor, file descriptor)

 sd = socket(int domain, int type, int protocol)

-(TCP)2 operating modes: passive (server) & active (client)
+AF_UNIX (IPC)AF_INET (internet protocol--IP)SOCK_RAW (raw IP packets)SOCK_DATATGRAM (UDP)SOCK_STREAM (TCP)2 operating modes: passive (server) & active (client)

 server

-(optional: if not used, port is assignened by system)connect()
+bind() (optional: if not used, port is assignened by system)connect()bind() (optional: use to get return address)sendto()

 1.

-: essentially a base type
+sockaddr: essentially a base type

-int accept(int sd, struct sockaddr *addr, socklen_t *addrlen);
+sockaddr_inint accept(int sd, struct sockaddr *addr, socklen_t *addrlen);

-& `addrlen are out parameters, filled in with remote addressaddr
+addr & `addrlen are out parameters, filled in with remote addressaddr may be NULL if you don't carelisten(2): set size of backlog for passive sockets

 may have multiple concurrent open connections for a given address